 The Palazzo dei Canonici is the rectory of the Santa Maria del Fiore Cathedral.
 It is located on the south side of Piazza del Duomo.
 The facade of the palace is characterized by two statues representing the architects of the Duomo.

 The Loggia del Bigallo is located in Piazza di San Giovanni.
 In this building, where Florence‘s first cityscape is painted on a wall, you can visit the small Bigallo Museum on the ground floor and an exhibition devoted to Leonardo Da Vinci on the second floor.

 The Palazzo Arcivescovile (“Episcopal Palace”) is located on that part of the Piazza del Duomo called Piazza di San Giovanni.
-The highlight of the palace is the courtyard, which gives access to the Church of San Salvatore al Vesocvo.
+The highlight of the palace is the courtyard, which gives access to the Church of San Salvatore al Vescovo.

 Column of San Zanobi